Privacy Policy

 Further information on data processing by Offinea can be found in Offinea’s Privacy Policy at offinea.ch/datenschutz.

-Google Analytics 4: Our website uses (provided you have consented) Google Analytics 4 (GA4), a web analysis service of Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland).
+Google Analytics 4: Our website uses Google Analytics 4 (GA4), a web analysis service of Google Ireland Limited (Gordon House, Barrow Street, Dublin 4, Ireland), provided you have consented to the purpose Statistics.
 GA4 uses cookies or similar technologies to evaluate your usage behaviour on our website.
 The cookies set by Google Analytics (e.g. _ga) enable us to recognise returning visitors and obtain statistics on website activities.
-Google Analytics processes, among other things, the following data: pages visited and their sequence, length of stay, bounce rate, technical information about your browser and device, approximate geolocation (country/city) and the source from which you came to our site.
-Important: Google Analytics 4 stores no IP addresses of users – your IP is used only briefly for geolocation and then discarded or anonymised.
-GA4 thus takes data protection into account.
-Personal data such as precise location data or unique device identifiers are not collected in GA4 without your consent.
-We have configured GA4 so that data processing takes place only with your consent (Consent Mode).
+Google Analytics processes, among other things, the following data: pages visited and their sequence, length of stay, bounce rate, technical information about your browser and device, approximate geolocation data (country/city) and the source from which you came to our site.
+According to Google, Google Analytics 4 does not permanently store IP addresses; your IP address is used only briefly for geolocation and then discarded or anonymised.
+We have configured GA4 so that data processing takes place only with your consent.
 The legal basis is Art.
 6 para.
 1 lit. a GDPR.
 Without your consent, Google Analytics remains inactive.

-Google uses the data to evaluate your use of the website for us, compile reports on website activities and provide further services.
-Google Analytics 4 has generally been designed to be more privacy-friendly (including no storage of IPs, shorter retention periods).
-By default, we have set the data retention for user and event data in GA4 to 14 months (maximum available), after which the data is automatically deleted.
+Google uses the data to evaluate your use of the website for us, compile reports on website activities and provide related services.
+By default, we have set the data retention for user and event data in GA4 to 14 months; after this period, the data is automatically deleted.
 We can continue to view aggregated analyses.

 9. Rights of data subjects